First round checklist

-March isn't just a time for basketball madness.
-It's also, for most above the Mason-Dixon, a return to the golf course after a long, and dreadful, hibernation.
+March and April aren't just a time for basketball madness and the start of baseball season.
+They're also, for most above the Mason-Dixon, when you're ready to make a return to the golf course after a long, and dreadful, hibernation.
 Throw in the anticipation of trying out new equipment that was gifted during the holidays, or the mere joy of being outside for the first time in forever, this round is one of the more anticipated of the year.

 However, this is not your average outing.
 Far from it, and it should be treated as such.
 Before shaking off the cobwebs, here are 10 things to keep in mind before your first round of golf this spring:

 It's colder than it feels